The Best Explanation for a Finite Universe (or an Infinite Universe)

 Scientists like Neil de Grasse Tyson, Hawking, and Penrose who are committed to finding explanations for these things that do not implicate a Beginner (a/k/a God), will likely continue to try to prove their point.
 Hawking spent much of the rest of his life after mathematically proving the “singularity” trying to get around “singularity” and its theological implications.
 Penrose (and Vilenkin) do not concede any theological implications either.

-Nothing (much) has changed on that score, but it certainly is producing some head scratching!
+Nothing (much) has changed on that score, but the new james Webb images are certainly is producing some head scratching!
 Some scientists, like Hoyle, who were once very antagonistic about people drawing theological implications from cosmology have backed off their dogmatic stances.
 Penrose seems to concede the possibility of a legitimate “metaphysical” component to reality, though he “doesn’t go there” in his own thinking.

-There certainly is a lot of head scratching going on.
-These definitely are interesting times.
-We may all be at the edges of our seats to learn where all of this will take us, though I strongly doubt that we will get definitive answers to our most fundamental questions, like the origin of the Universe, in my lifetime – if ever.
+There certainly is a lot of head scratching going on, and these are interesting times.
+We may all be at the edges of our seats to learn where all of this will take us, though I strongly doubt that we will get definitive answers to our most fundamental questions, like the origin of the Universe in my lifetime – if ever.

 The new discoveries do call into question the expansion models that scientists have developed, but they do not call into question the evidence that the universe is, indeed, expanding.
 The new discoveries do not align with they way scientists have believed the universe expanded, but the evidence that the universe expanded from a “point” of singularity remains solid.